-Ferrum lek table instructions for use.
+Ferrum Lek Table instructions for use.
 Ferrum lek solution instructions for use, contraindications, side effects, reviews.
-General indications for the use of Ferrum Lek in ampoules
+General indications for use of Ferrum Lek in ampoules

 Antianemic drug.